-- 4.6 Private residential gardens are now excluded from the definition of previously developed land.[↓] However, this does not mean that applications for this type of development will not be considered.
-Where these sites lie within the Built Up Area, development may be appropriate.
-A range of issues, including the size and shape of the garden, impact on neighbouring dwellings, biodiversity, density, and the character of the area, will all be taken into account, and each case will be determined on its own merits. - 4.7 A Public Art Strategy for Adur and Worthing was published in 2009.
+- 4.7 A Public Art Strategy for Adur and Worthing was published in 2009.
 This is intended to provide guidance and direction on the opportunities for future investment and commissioning of public art in Adur and Worthing.
 The policy below requires public art to be provided, in some form, as a part of major developments; it will also be encouraged on smaller sites.
-The Council will have regard to a range of other documents, standards and advice such as 'By Design' (DETR/CABE) and CABE's 'Building in Context' toolkit, and 'Safer Places' (Home Office/ ODPM).
-The Commission for Architecture and the Built Environment (CABE) have published 'Buildings for Life' standards by which residential applications will be assessed.
-The use of these standards will be encouraged. - 4.8 Lighting is an important element of design quality; whilst necessary for safety reasons it can also add character and highlight elements of architectural quality.
+The Council will have regard to a range of other documents, standards and advice such as 'By Design' (DETR/CABE) and CABE's 'Building in Context' toolkit.
+The Commission for Architecture and the Built Environment (CABE) have published 'Buildings for Life' standards for residential development applications the use of which will be encouraged. - 4.8 Lighting is an important element of design quality; whilst necessary for safety reasons it can also add character and highlight elements of architectural quality.
 However, it is also important to ensure that light shines on its 'target' and does not waste energy or contribute to 'skyglow', which detracts from the night sky's natural state and is a form of visual pollution. - 4.9 Shopfronts can have a significant impact on the streetscene.
-The Council's guidance note 'Design Bulletin 4: Shopfront Security' describes the range of shopfront security devices which the Council considers to be acceptable.
+The Council's guidance note 'Design Bulletin 3: Shopfront Security' describes the range of shopfront security devices which the Council considers to be acceptable.